rust-stuco/lectures/week3/slides.md

 # Struct Update Syntax

-Shorthand to use values from an existing struct to create a new one.
+There is a shorthand to use values from an existing struct to create a new one.

 ```rust
 fn relax_student(prev_student: Student) -> Student {